Common yacht and motorboat claims and how to prevent them

 Whilst it’s not a legal requirement to have boat insurance in the UK, anything you invest time and money in is worth protecting.

-If you want to keep your boat at a marina, harbour, regulated lake or even to travel abroad you will need insurance.
-You’ll also need insurance if you want to use it on the inland waterways1 - turning insurance from a ‘nice-to-have’ to a necessity.
+If you want to keep your boat at a marina, harbour, regulated lake or even to travel abroad you’ll need insurance.
+This is particularly important if you want to use your boat on inland waterways, as this turns insurance into a necessity.

 Boat insurance also provides protection should your beloved vessel suffer damage, be targeted by thieves, or involved in a public liability claim.
 You will have a team of experts on hand to help you process and resolve any issues so you can get back out on the water as quickly as possible.